 Regulate the Temperature Around the Fridge

-Heat Up Your Fridge’s Thermostat
+Heat Up Your Garage Refrigerator’s Thermostat

-We talked about garage-ready refrigerators earlier, but some manufacturers make a kit that lets you convert an older fridge into one that can work in colder temperatures.
+Some manufacturers make a kit that lets you convert an older fridge into one that can work in colder temperatures.

 However, this option will only work if you have a fridge with an external thermostat.